 We all have a boss, spouse, or kids that we seem to meet the demands of and self-care gets the wayside.

-However, it is shown that in not taking care of ourselves we are less likely we are to serve our families and community.
+However, it is shown that in not taking care of ourselves we are less effective at serving our families and community.

 According to their study, the more time a working mother (for example) spends on self-care, the better the physical and emotional health of their children.

 For you mothers out there I know, I know but they still come first you say.